Whyzanet/WhyzaGC/README.md

 You can Enable/Disable Wifi through buttons B&C for portable/low power use.
 Wifi disable will also disable radmon.org updates and will require a reset to nable radmon.org uploads if startup behavior is enabled.
 As such if you toggle wifi off and back on, you will have WiFi connectivity but radmon updates are disabled until next reset.

-Testing with the Vaseline glass I have causes the counter to max out at around 135 CPM ( Counts per minute ).
+Testing with the Vaseline glass I have causes the counter to record up to 135 CPM ( Counts per Minute ).

 ## ESP8266/ESP32/OLED specific settings